-LONG-RANGE FINANCIAL PLANNING & ECONOMIC OUTLOOK
+LONG-RANGE FINANCIAL PLANNING

-As a part of the District's strategic planning efforts, long-range financial trends are analyzed to identify financial risks and develop plans to address them.
-Identified risks include the escalating costs of pension and other postemployment benefits, rising costs of equipment replacement and facility maintenance due to deferred investment, and potential reductions to IGT funding.
+As a part of the District's strategic planning efforts, long-range financial trends are analyzed to identify financial challenges and develop plans to address them.
+Identified challenges include the escalating costs of pension and other postemployment benefits, rising costs of equipment replacement and facility maintenance due to deferred investment, and potential reductions to IGT funding.